Can You Sell Your Life Insurance Policy?

 The Two Main Ways You Can Sell Your Policy

-One might choose to sell their life insurance policy if they have a financial emergency, need more money for retirement, or if they simply don’t want to keep up the premiums.
+One might choose to sell their life insurance policy if they have a financial emergency, need more money for retirement, or simply don’t want to keep up the premiums.

-With both life settlements and viatical settlements, you sell your existing insurance policy to a third-party buyer in exchange for a lump-sum cash payment.
+With both life and chronic illness life insurance payout, you sell your insurance policy to a third-party buyer in exchange for a lump-sum cash payment.
 The buyer then takes over the responsibility of paying the premiums on the policy.
-In return, they become the new beneficiary of the policy’s death benefit and will collect it upon your passing.
+In return, they become the new beneficiary of the policy’s payout upon passing and will collect it upon your passing.

 Selling Your Policy Through A Life Settlement

-In general, a life settlement are for healthy seniors looking to cash out on their life insurance policies now.
-There are certain eligibility requirements when it comes to life settlements, including: policy age, policy minimum, etc.
+In general, a life settlement is for healthy seniors, those aged 75 and older, looking to cash out on their life insurance policies.
+There are certain eligibility requirements for senior life settlements, including policy age, policy minimum, etc.

-The payout for a life settlement is typically more than the cash surrender value of the policy, but less than the death benefit.
-The exact figures will depend on your broker and the buyer.
-However, it is also worth noting with a life settlement you will have to pay taxes, this is because they are considered income.
-This is not true of viatical settlements, as you’ll learn in the next section.
+The payout for a policy sale for cash is typically more than the policy’s cash surrender value but less than the policy benefit.
+The exact figures will depend on the policy’s premiums, the policy amount, and the policyholder’s life expectancy..
+However, it is also worth noting that with a life settlement, you will have to pay taxes because they are considered income.
+This is not the case with viatical settlements, as you’ll learn in the next section.

 Selling Your Policy Through A Viatical Settlement

-Unlike life settlements, viatical settlements are designed specifically for life insurance policyholders who have a life-threatening illness, reduced life expectancy, or chronic health issues.
+Unlike life insurance cash settlements, critical illness settlements are designed specifically for life insurance policyholders who have a life-threatening illness, reduced life expectancy, or chronic health issues.
 Like with life settlements, there are certain additional eligibility requirements.

-Unlike life settlements, the cash payout with a viatical settlement is tax-free (it’s also non-regulated), meaning you can spend it however you’d like.
-And who doesn’t love a little financial freedom?
+Unlike life settlements, the cash payout with a viatical settlement is tax-free , meaning you can spend it however you’d like.
+And who doesn’t love financial freedom?

 Will I Qualify To Sell My Life Insurance Policy?

-If you have been diagnosed with a life-threatening illness and are looking to sell your life insurance policy, we at American Life Fund may be able to help.
+If you have been diagnosed with a life-threatening illness and are looking to transfer your life insurance policy, we at American Life Fund may be able to help.

 See if you qualify for a viatical settlement.